adamniedzwiedz/ili9481-mongoose-os-lib/README.md

-# A blank Mongoose OS library
+# Arduino Adafruit TFT LCD library for ILI9481

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This is a partial port of the Adafruit TFT LCD library for ILI9481 display.
+The library has been adjusted to ESP32 only.